GNOME/librsvg/devel-docs/devel_environment.rst

 container as per above, you should do this in the ``/srv/project`` directory most of the time.

+To casually test rendering, for example, for a feature you are developing, you can run `target/debug/rsvg-convert -o output.png my_test_file.svg`.

+If you do a release build with `carto build --release`, which includes optimizations, the binary will be in `target/release/rsvg-convert`.
+This version is *much* faster than the debug version.

 **Doing a full build:** You can use the following:

 .. code-block:: sh